-Andy reassured me that this is not true and while there are rare examples of people being given a duplicate content penalty, 30% of the internet is duplicate content.
+This is not true and while there are rare examples of people being given a duplicate content penalty, 30% of the internet is duplicate content.
 It is fine to copy and paste your content to websites such as Medium and LinkedIn but be wary of overdoing it.

 Content works because of the audience and the angle.
-If you can adapt your original article with a new headline, a different perspective or by adding visuals you will improve the quality of the piece and increase your chance of gaining authority through outreach.
+If you can adapt your original article with a new headline, a different perspective, or by adding visuals, you will improve the quality of the piece and increase your chance of gaining authority through outreach.

 Improve SEO: podcast and audio content

 You might think that if you have a podcast, SEO doesn’t apply to you, but it can be invaluable in growing your audience and increasing your downloads.

 If you are just publishing your podcast through your host website, then you are not generating a URL for your podcast and you will have no chance of ranking on Google.

 Andy suggests creating a website for your podcast and embedding the podcast player on an individual webpage with a keyword focused title header and show notes (like this page right here!).

 Repurposing your podcast into a text-based article will allow you to apply the same SEO rules to your copy and improve the chance of people finding you via search.